 In addition, if you have previously been convicted three or more times of housebreaking, the court must sentence you to prison.
 Probation or a suspended sentence is not an option for a fourth or subsequent housebreaking conviction.5

 Defenses to housebreaking

 The best defense to Nevada housebreaking depends on the facts of your case.
 But common defenses often include:

 - You did not forcibly enter the dwelling.

 - You had, or reasonably thought you had, permission to enter.

 - You did not intend to take up residence or provide residence to another.

 - You were the victim of mistaken identification.

-Arrested for housebreaking in Las Vegas or Reno?
+Arrested for housebreaking in Las Vegas?
 Call us for help…

 Our caring Las Vegas, Nevada criminal defense lawyers understand how unfair police and prosecutors can be when it comes to trying to prevent squatting.
 But we fight back just as hard.